PicoCreator/Not-DnD-5thSRD/README.md

 If this is considered derivative work, it would be probably using the something like the OGL license If this is NOT derivative work, it would be MIT license.

-Also to make it clear in advance, if anyone is willing to "take legal responsibility", of converting this to MIT licensing.
+Also to make it clear in advance, if anyone is willing to "take legal responsibility", of converting this to `MIT licensing` or `Creative Commons - Attribution`.
-I will not be persuing you, as long as you give attribution to this project (and its other contributors), as per the spirit of the MIT terms.
+I will not be persuing you, as long as you give attribution to this project (and its other contributors), as per the spirit of the `MIT` /  `Creative Commons - Attribution` terms.

 I am not a lawyer

-# So what can we do next to make this MIT license compatible ?
+# So what can we do next to make this "Creative Commons - Attribution" compatible ?

 - Step 1) Review and remove any trademark / copyright infringing term.
     - The AI draws inspiration from too many sources, including copyright / trademark infringing sources.